 The Millers Falls Company never offered the Fox cap on its less expensive bench planes.
 The economy planes were initially marketed as part of the Mohawk-Shelburne line of economy tools.
 Later versions of the company's economy planes bore the Millers Falls trademark.
 The company also manufactured several intermediately priced planes, all equipped with traditional lever caps.
 The most unusual of these featured beds with teflon-coated sides and soles.

 Twenty-eight of the planes introduced during the 1929 rollout were smaller-sized block planes or special application planes rather than bench planes.
-Information about them can found on the Block & Specialty Planes Page.
+Information about them can be found on the Block & Specialty Planes Page.